aholkner/bacon/doc/graphics.rst

 At the beginning of each frame (before doing any other rendering in ``on_tick``), you should clear the screen:

-.. autofunction:: clear
+.. note:: TODO clear example

 Basic shapes
 ============

-Lines and rectangles can drawn with these functions:
+Rectangles can drawn or filled in the current color with :func:`draw_rect` and :func:`fill_rect`:

 .. literalinclude:: ../examples/rect.py
     :emphasize-lines: 7,9

-.. autofunction:: draw_line
-.. autofunction:: draw_rect
-.. autofunction:: fill_rect
+Lines can similarly be drawn with :func:`draw_line`.

 Images
 ======

-Images can be loaded from most standard file types, for example PNG, BMP, TIFF, JPEG, etc.  For example:
+Images can be loaded from most standard file types, for example PNG, BMP, TIFF, JPEG, etc.  First create an :class:`Image`, then draw it with :func:`draw_image` or :func:`draw_image_region`:

 .. literalinclude:: ../examples/image.py
     :emphasize-lines: 3,4,9

-.. autoclass:: Image
-    :members:

-Draw an image with the functions:

-.. autofunction:: draw_image

-.. autofunction:: draw_image_region

 Fonts
 =====

-To render text, first load a TrueType or OpenType font at a particular point size, then render it with ``draw_string``:
+To render text, first load a TrueType or OpenType font at a particular point size by constructing a :class:`Font`, then render it with :func:`draw_string`:

 .. literalinclude:: ../examples/font.py
     :emphasize-lines: 3,4,9

-.. autoclass:: Font
-    :members:

-.. autofunction:: draw_text

 Transform stack
 ===============